spujadas/grpc-builds/README.md

 This repository provides packages containing binaries and development files for [gRPC](https://github.com/grpc/grpc) (an open source and high-performance RPC library and framework) and [Protobuf compilers](https://github.com/protocolbuffers/protobuf), for Linux x64 (`amd64`) and ARM (`armhf`) architectures.
 These packages are built from the official source of gRPC and its dependencies, using GitHub Actions.

-This project was created to compile applications on Raspberry Pi that need up-to-date versions of gRPC for Raspberry Pi, avoiding lengthy compilations of gRPC on the Pi.
+This project was created to compile applications on the Raspberry Pi that need up-to-date versions of gRPC, avoiding preliminary lengthy compilations of gRPC on the Pi.

 The x64 builds are a by-product of the overall build process, which involves cross-compiling for ARM, which in turn requires gRPC's `protoc` and `grpc_cpp_plugin` binaries to be available on the host (x64) system where the cross-compilation is taking place.